-Many have questions with regards to our 2025 Plan for financial independence since it is quite out of the ordinary to choose to live a more modest life in order to reach freedom from having to work until the average age of retirement, which was 63.6 years in Canada in 2015 according to Statistics Canada.
+Many have questions with regards to our 2025 Plan for reaching financial independence at a young age.
+Indeed it is quite out of the ordinary to choose to live a more modest life in order to reach the financial freedom that will allow us to choose to work or not way before the average age of retirement, which was 63.6 years in Canada in 2015 according to Statistics Canada.
 We definitely need to have a certain motivation that pushes us to live in a way that is somewhat against the tide of the consumerist tendencies of our society.

 Where does this motivation come from?
 What really pushes us to maintain a frugal lifestyle and ‘’deprive’’ ourselves of all sorts of luxuries in our lives?
 I’m obviously using the word deprive sarcastically as we truly consider that we don’t lack of anything and actually live a rather lavish life despite that our annual spending is much more modest than the average spending of Canadian households, which was estimated at about 67 000$ (after taxes) in 2015 according to Statistics Canada.